chitrarth236/python-tips-tricks/Python_OOP_tips_tricks_notes/README.md

+## 3 Types of Methods in OOP Python
+1. Instance Method
+2. Static Method
+3. class Method

-### 1.Instance Method
+### 1. Instance Method

   - Uses Instance variables inside the method
   - Uses self variable to point the current object
   - self is used to for instance variable manipulation inside Instance method
   - Accessible via object reference variable

 ### 2. Class Method

   - Uses static variables inside the method
   - @classmethod decorator is used to declare it
   - uses cls variable to point the current class
   - Accessible via classname or object reference

 ### 3. Static Method
   - No Instance or Static variable is used inside these method
   - @staticmethod decorator is used to declare it
   - Accessible via classname or object reference

-1. Duck Typing in Python
-2. Overloading
-	1. Operator Overloading
-	2. Method Overloading
-	3. Constructor Overloading
+## Overloading
-3. Overriding
-	1. Method overriding
-	2. constructor overriding

 ### 1. Constructor Overloading
 	- Constructors having same name but different arguments
 	- Not supported in Python